 As you likely already know...
 Our physical store in Biltmore Village was completely destroyed in the Flood Disaster.

-We have, also, set up a Go Fund Me site for donations.
-Here is the link to that: https://www.gofundme.com/f/join-us-in-restoring-a-beloved-local-haven
+We have, also, set up a Go Fund Me site for donations here: https://www.gofundme.com/f/join-us-in-restoring-a-beloved-local-haven